TayKaunda/quant-tools/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## ⚠️ Disclaimer

-This software is for educational and research purposes only.
-Trading involves substantial risk of loss and is not suitable for all investors.
-Past performance does not guarantee future results.
-Please consult with a financial advisor before making any investment decisions.

 ## 🙏 Acknowledgments

 - [Binance API](https://binance-docs.github.io/apidocs/) for cryptocurrency data